Allergy Shots in Baltimore, MD: What to Know

 Are there allergists near me in Baltimore?

 Yes, Baltimore has excellent allergist access through Johns Hopkins, University of Maryland Medical System, and private practices.
 However, weekly shot visits require 25–35 trips in Year 1.
-At-home sublingual immunotherapy offers a convenient alternative.
+Curex's at-home SCIT program offers a convenient alternative — allergy shots delivered to your door with Virtual Shot Room supervision.

 Can I get allergy treatment at home in Baltimore, MD?

 Yes.
-Curex delivers sublingual immunotherapy drops directly to Baltimore residents after a telehealth consultation with a board-certified allergist.
-At $59/month, it eliminates the need for weekly office visits, which can cost $65–$150 per shot visit in Baltimore.
+Curex delivers at-home allergy shots (SCIT) to Baltimore residents — personalized SCIT serum shipped to your door after a telehealth consultation with a board-certified allergist.
+The first injection from each new vial or concentration is supervised live in the Virtual Shot Room by trained Curex clinical staff.
+At $129/month in select states, it eliminates the need for weekly office visits, which can cost $65–$150 per shot visit in Baltimore.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.